Regency Corset & Chemise Class

 If you are advanced in your sewing skills, you are welcome!
 Maybe you want to try a new time period.
 Or simply want the class as accountability so your corset gets done.
 We’re here to push you forward. 🙂

 No matter your level, we all have methods we can share with each other.
 Bring yours along to the class for full participation.

-Next workshop class will take place in January & February 2017.
+Next workshop class will take place in Late Summer or Fall 2017.
 It will begin with Lesson 2 (the first lesson made available upon successful registration).
 Workshop Facebook group will run indefinitely.